Defect in cyclotomic Hecke algebras: Defect in cyclotomic Hecke algebras of exceptional groups

 \begin{Cor} Let $W \in \{G_{12}, G_{22}\}$ and let $\mathcal{H}_\varphi(W)$ be any cyclotomic Hecke algebra associated with $W$.
 If $V,V' \in \Irr(W)$ belong to the same $\theta$-block, then they have the same $\Phi$-defect. \end{Cor}

 \begin{proof} If $W \in \{G_{12}, G_{22}\}$, then $W$ is generated by elements of order $2$ (that is, $W$ is a $2$-reflection group) that belong to a single conjugacy class.
-Therefore, the generic Hecke algebra $\mathcal{H}(W)$ is isomorphic to the algebra $\mathcal{H}_\varphi(W)$ of Table 1, and every possible specialisation has already been considered by \cite{CM} and our program. \end{proof}
+Therefore, the generic Hecke algebra $\mathcal{H}(W)$, defined over a suitable base ring, is isomorphic to the algebra $\mathcal{H}_\varphi(W)$ of Table 1, and every possible specialisation has already been considered by \cite{CM} and our program. \end{proof}

 Before we finish this section, we should mention here that there is another work on decomposition matrices of exceptional complex reflection groups, Chavli's paper \cite{Ch20} on the generic Hecke algebras of $G_4$, $G_8$ and $G_{16}$, where she proves the existence of optimal basic sets for all possible specialisations of these algebras.
 The decomposition matrices of all cyclotomic Hecke algebras associated with these three groups could theoretically be studied through Chavli's paper, but there are too many options to be considered if we want to verify Conjecture \ref{our conj} case-by-case.
 We will return to this point when we discuss future perspectives in \S \ref{perspectives}.